Mr Irfan Malik talks about his knowledge and experiences of the pros and cons of minimally invasive spine surgery.

 It is advanced technology that uses innovative techniques to treat neck and back pain.
 We use specialised instruments along with excellent imaging to access the spine.
 Rather than traditional open spine surgery where we would make a 5-6 inch incision, minimally invasive uses an incision as little as 1 inch to access the intended location of injury.

-Let’s talk about some the pros and cons of minimally invasive surgery.
+Let’s talk about some the pros and cons of minimally invasive spine surgery.

 After having minimally invasive surgery it is common for patients to have some type of post-operative instructions to follow.
 These usually include light physiotherapy and to mobilise within the first couple of days.
 You will need post-operative follow ups and possibly more scans to make sure the operation is a success but after that patients usually have an easy recovery.